 This week was pretty busy.
 One of the non-profits that I know found themselves in quite a predicament – their WordPress site was infected with malware.
-The site was hacked and scripts executed on visitors that did two different things:
+The site was hacked, and scripts were executed on visitors that did two different things:

-- Tried to infect Microsoft Windows with malware.
+- The site tried to infect Microsoft Windows users with malware.

-WordPress and other common platforms are huge targets for hackers since they are the foundation of so many sites on the web.
-Additionally, WordPress has a theme and plugin architecture that doesn’t protect core site files from security holes.
+WordPress and other popular platforms are huge targets for hackers since they are the foundation of many websites.
+WordPress has a theme and plugin architecture that doesn’t automatically protect core files from security holes.
 Additionally, the WordPress community is outstanding at identifying and patching security holes – but site owners are not as vigilant about keeping their site updated with the latest versions.

-This particular site was hosted on GoDaddy’s traditional web hosting (not Managed WordPress hosting), which offers zero protection.
+This site was hosted on GoDaddy’s traditional web hosting (not GoDaddy’s Managed WordPress hosting), which offers zero protection.
 Of course, they offer a Malware Scanner and removal service, though.
-Managed WordPress hosting companies such as Flywheel, WP Engine, LiquidWeb, GoDaddy, and Pantheon all offer automated updates to keep your sites up to date when issues our identified and patched.
+Managed WordPress hosting companies such as Flywheel, WP Engine, LiquidWeb, GoDaddy, and Pantheon all provide automated updates to keep your sites updated when issues are identified and patched.
 Most have malware scanning and blacklisted themes and plugins to help site owners prevent a hack.
 Some companies go a step further – Kinsta – a high-performance Managed WordPress host – even offers a security guarantee.

 Is Your Site Blacklisted for Malware:

-There are a lot of sites online that promote “checking” your site for malware, but keep in mind that most of them are not actually checking your site at all in real-time.
+Many sites online promote checking your site for malware, but keep in mind that most of them are not checking your site at all in real-time.
 Real-time malware scanning requires a third-party crawling tool that can not instantaneously provide results.
 The sites that provide an instantaneous check are sites that previously found your site had malware.
-Some of the malware checking sites on the web are:
+Some of the malware-checking sites on the web are:

 - Google Transparency Report – if your site is registered with Webmasters, they’ll immediately alert you when they crawl your site and find malware on it.